atharvamahadik/YelpCamp/README.md

-# YelpCamp
+# CampQuest
-YelpCamp is a campground review web application.
+CampQuest is a campground review web application.
 Browse through campgrounds
 View details about each campground (location, description, images) Create a user account (authentication system)